Open-Markets-Initiative/wireshark-lua/README.md

 The Open Markets Initiative (Omi) is a group of technologists dedicated to enhancing the stability of electronic financial markets using modern development methods.

-Please check out our other projects: [Go to Omi Directory](https://github.com/Open-Markets-Initiative/Directory "Open Markets Initiative Repository Directory")
+Please check out our other projects: [Omi Directory](https://github.com/Open-Markets-Initiative/Directory "Open Markets Initiative Repository Directory")

 ## Disclaimer